MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### LDAP
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from directory services compatible with the Lightweight Directory Access Protocol (LDAP) and intelligently searching it with Microsoft Graph.
-It robustly indexes LDAP objects from Active Directory, Novell E-Directory and other LDAP-compatible directory services in near real time.
+It robustly indexes LDAP objects from Entra ID, Novell E-Directory and other LDAP-compatible directory services in near real time.
 The connector can be used for ingesting principals into Google Cloud Search for use cases like expert, equipment and location searches or for implementing security trimming for custom data sources.
 The connector supports LDAP over SSL.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-ldap-connector)